 Black uniformity on our unit is great.
 There's a bit of clouding at the bottom of the screen, and some backlight bleed along the edges.
 Note that black uniformity can vary between individual units.

-After calibration, color accuracy is exceptional.
-White balance is almost perfect, and the color temperature is much closer to our 6500K target.
+After calibration, the overall accuracy of this TV is outstanding.
+White balance is almost perfect, and the color temperature is almost spot-on our 6500K target.
 Yellows are much better, but there are still hard-to-spot inaccuracies with a few colors.
 Gamma is better, except that bright scenes are now too dark.

 You can see our recommended settings here.

-This TV uses a BGR sub-pixel structure.
+Like most VA panels, this TV uses a less-optimal BGR sub-pixel structure.
 While this doesn't affect picture quality, it can affect how text is rendered when using the TV as a PC monitor.
 You can read more about it here.

 This TV has a mediocre color volume, mostly due to its lack of a wide color gamut.
 Saturated blues aren't very bright, and despite the high contrast ratio, it can't display saturated colors at low luminance levels very well.

 There are no signs of temporary image retention; however, it can vary between individual units.